Strange journal invitations popping up in my inbox every day

 The reason why these journals can promise such quick publication is of course that most of them do not actually engage in any sort of peer review.
 They are happy to publish any article as long as the author pays the processing fee.
 One creative author team even got a paper accepted that had the same sentence (Get me off your f------ mailing list) repeated over and over again for 10 pages, illustrated with a flow diagram and a picture of the same request.
 The reviewer’s report they received was just one word: “excellent”.

 Jeffrey Beall has been following these journals – which he has termed predatory open access journals – in his highly entertaining blog since January 2012.
 He also publishes a frequently updated list of predatory publishers and journals.
 As of January 2016, it includes more than a thousand publishers as well as nearly 1000 standalone journals.
+[Note: Jeffrey Beal was forced to abandon his blog and ranking of predatory journals.
+An archived copy of the list and additional information is available here].

 Predatory OA journals in Business & Management